Jeni Stepanek, Ph.D.

 Today, Jeni works as an inspirational speaker, a peace advocate, and a research and editorial consultant.
 She serves as a National Vice President for the Muscular Dystrophy Association and a Governor for the We Are Family Foundation.
 From 2005 until 2010, Jeni served as the Chair of the Mattie J.T.
 Stepanek Foundation, and has served as the Executive Director since 2010.

-She earned her Ph.D. and M.Ed. in Early Childhood Special Education from the University of Maryland where she is currently a faculty research associate.
-She works as an Education Specialist with Connections Beyond Sight and Sound (the Maryland Deaf-blind Project) and as the Program Evaluation Specialist for Personnel Preparation in Early Childhood Special Education.
+She earned her Ph.D. and M.Ed. in Early Childhood Special Education from the University of Maryland where she is currently a faculty associate.
+She works as an Education & TA Specialist with Connections Beyond Sight and Sound (the Maryland & DC Deaf-blind Project) and as the Program Evaluation Specialist for Personnel Preparation in Early Childhood Special Education.
 Her B.A. was earned in psychology and journalism from The Catholic University of America.

 Also known as “Mama Peace,” Jeni is dedicated to mentoring international teens who are committed to creating projects that tend to the basic needs of people around the world.
-To date, she works with 147 teens from nearly 40 countries on 6 continents who have 1 purpose: peace.
+She mentors hundreds of global teens, who live in more than 40 different countries on 6 continents, but who have 1 purpose for our world: peace.

 In her free time she enjoys photography, journaling, and watching the world grow forthward.
 When she grows up, Jeni wants to be 83, and a beach chair philosopher.